karyntheangel/logotipoApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.11.

+## Dependency

+Install the dependencies with npm install

 ## Development server

+IMPORTANT, IN ORDER TO RUN THE SERVER AND CLIENT AT THE SAME TIME, ITS IMPORTANT TO RUN ` npm run dev `

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding